"Out beyond ideas of wrongdoing and rightdoing,

 Justin Haber (They/He), LPC

 I started my career in a very different field, earning a B.S. in Biological Systems Engineering with the hope of helping water-impoverished communities access clean and sustainable water.
 But along the way, my own mental health struggles led me on an unexpected journey inward.
-I dove deeply into Buddhist philosophy and meditation, and through that exploration, I uncovered a deep calling: to sit with others in their pain, to listen with presence, and to support people in accessing their healing and inherent wholeness.
+I dove deeply into Buddhist philosophy and meditation, and through that exploration, I uncovered a deep calling: to sit with others in their pain, to listen with presence, and to support people and couples in accessing healing and inherent wholeness.

 That calling eventually brought me to the field of mental health.
-I earned my M.A. in Clinical Mental Health Counseling in 2021, and today, I work with clients by blending theories of neurobiology and counseling, Indigenous healing practices, and Eastern philosophy, and a warm, humanistic lens.
-I don’t pretend to have the answers, but I’m here to help you listen to your own, offering support, curiosity, and powerful therapeutic tools as you navigate your path.
-My goal is to create a space and relationship that feels safe, collaborative, and empowering; an environment where you can be fully seen and supported in your growth.
+I earned my M.A. in Clinical Mental Health Counseling in 2021, and today I work with individuals and couples by blending theories of neurobiology and counseling, attachment theory, Indigenous healing practices, Eastern philosophy, and a warm, humanistic lens.

 Friends and clients often describe me as warm, empathetic, curious, and playful, qualities I strive to bring into the therapy room each day.
 I do my best to show up with authenticity and presence, meeting people exactly where they are and bringing my full self to the therapeutic relationship.
 Part of that authenticity for me includes honoring the fluid nature of my own sexuality and gender, an ongoing practice of self-acceptance and curiosity that informs the compassion I bring to my work.